IBM-Cloud/tf-ibm-docs/README.md

 - Switch to the `gh-pages` branch, or a branch you've started from `gh-pages`; `git checkout gh-pages`
 - Copy the copy of the build directory back into the repo at root, e.g. `cp -R ~/tmp/docs/. ./`
 - Commit and push your changes

+# Cleanup

+Each of the scripts cleans up after itself where necessary.
+However they do leave some artifacts in place for quicker execution on subsequent runs.
+To insure a fresh and clean build, execute [`cleanup.sh`](./cleanup.sh) prior to execution of `build.sh`.